derek-ye/Penny/README.md

 ## Installation
 After cloning, type:\
 `python3 app.py`\
-int the project directory to run app in the development mode.\
+in the project directory to run app in the development mode.\
 Open http://127.0.0.1:5000/ to view it in the browser.\